BaptisteGrs/scATAC/README.md

 #### HOMER

 Peak calling was done on the subsetted BAM files by cluster.
-The bed produced were then analyzed by HOMER for de novo motif finding and known motif finding
+The bed files produced were then analyzed by HOMER for de novo motif finding and known motif finding

 ### `Analysis`folder